Our Flock is Expanding by Two Large Wings and YOU Get to Name Her!

 The new female arrived earlier this year from a European zoo.
-She and Kody have spent several months in a behind the scenes habitat gradually getting to know each other.
+She and Kody have spent several months in a behind-the-scenes habitat gradually getting to know each other.
 Social dynamics among raptors are complex, which is why a private space was the best way to introduce them.
 We will continue to monitor their relationship closely in the months ahead.
 They are part of an Association of Zoos and Aquariums (AZA) – collaborative breeding program.

 “Steller’s Sea Eagles are magnificent birds, but their numbers in the wild are declining.
 AZA-collaborative breeding programs ensure the entire Steller’s Sea Eagle population remains healthy and genetically diverse for the long-term future,” said Kurt Hundgen, Senior Director of Animal Care and Conservation Programs for the National Aviary.
 “We are seeing positive signs that they are content and comfortable together.
 We hope this pair will raise chicks to boost the Steller’s Sea Eagle population.”